chiyoi/iter/cmb/README.md

 # iter/cmb
 Combinators.
 - `Call` a function later.
-- The `Y` combinator to make recursive.
+- The `Y` combinator for recursive.